 No need to book, just show up

 Jose started his career in Andalusia where he began performing as a Flamenco dancer.
 Slowly the world of contemporary dance became more visible as he worked throughout Europe performing with Charleroi/Danses, Ballet de Marseille, T.R.A.S.H, Shobana Jeyasingh Dance and Akram Khan Company.
-As a rehearsal director and assistant choreographer Jose has worked on several creations for Akram Khan Company.
+As a rehearsal director and assistant choreographer Jose has worked on several creations for Akram Khan Company, including DESH, iTMOi, TOROBAKA, Until the Lions, Chotto Desh, London 2012 Olympic Games opening ceremony, and Sylvie Guillem’s farewell tour Life in Progress.
 In 2011, Jose started to study Kathak under Akram’s guidance.
 Finding many parallels between this training and his early studies of Flamenco, Jose reconnected with his roots and began to explore traditional forms in a contemporary context.
-As a results he created three works: Paradiso; Silk Road; and Carmen.
-Jose’s independent choreographic commissions also include Norrdans, Cape Dance Company; ZfinMalta National Company; Area Jeune Ballet, Phoenix Dance Theatre, English National Ballet School; Akademi; ACE Dance and Music; NSCD and The Place, amongst several other creations.
-During 2019 Jose will create commissions for SEAD, MAP, and Three Score Dance Company, premiere his first short film Selah with co-director Matthew Beckett, and perform in the international tour of his own production SILK ROAD.
-Jose is an international guest teacher with a unique dance vocabulary between east and west.
+As a result he created Silk Road (2017), which is still touring and most recently Carmen, which will tour from 2021.
+Jose’s independent choreographic commissions include, Ki for Phoenix Dance Theatre and English National Ballet School; Selah for ZfinMalta Dance Ensemble; A Thousand Shepherds for ACE Dance and Music, later restaged with Cape Dance Company; Arctic for LCDS; Regnum for Festival International de Music y Danza de Granada; Glansvit for Norrdans; Bhaj for SEAD/Bodhi Project; and SAM for Area Jeune Ballet, amongst others.
+In 2019, he choreographed the opening ceremony of The Davis Cup in Madrid.

 This year, Jose will be an entry into the new edition of 50 Contemporary Choreographers, an international publication by Routledge.